 Get a good converter/adapter (make sure it’s BOTH).
 For us, a universal one has been key, since the UK, Continental Europe, and Switzerland all have different systems.
 Full disclosure, this isn’t the exact one we bought, but this one gets good reviews on Amazon.

 Kindle Paperwhite.
 Normally an early-adopter, I resisted moving away from the printed book.
 While I will never give them up completely, I am now an enthusiastic fan of the Kindle.
 I specify Paperwhite (as opposed to the Fire or any other e-reader whose screen reflects light), because it is SOOOO easy to read whether you are in the dark or out in the bright sun (and less breakable too).
 Instead of bringing a bajillion books with us on trips now, we just load up our Kindles – mostly with books borrowed on the app our U.S. public library uses (Overdrive).
 A huge added bonus for me is being able to email web pages and PDFs to my Kindle, so I have backups of all our important documents on it.
 Once they are uploaded, they are accessible regardless of internet access (protect your Kindle with a password!).

-Where’s Waldo is much-loved by our kids.
-This is an awesome travel version!
+Where’s Waldo is much-loved by our kids – and by us, as they stay entertained for a good long time.
+This is an awesome travel-themed version!